 Shekhar was nominated for the 'Satyajit Ray Short Film Award' for the short Faux Départ.
 Continuing to write and direct, the Brothers saw the completion of the narrative fiction short film 'NO LOVE LOST'.

-Finishing its film festival run, which took close to three years, 'NO LOVE LOST' had screened at 120 plus festivals picking up more than 38 awards and several nominations.
-Following on from No Love Lost, Shalinder stepped back k from screenwriting but not the creative process.
+Finishing its film festival run, which took nearly three years, 'NO LOVE LOST' screened at 120 plus festivals, picking up more than 38 awards and several nominations.
+Following No Love Lost, Shalinder stepped back from screenwriting to relocate to Italy to concentrate on his young family.

 At the New York Screenplay Festival, Shekhar picked up the Grand Prize for Best Feature Film Treatment for 'Caterpillar', which is currently in development.

-In the Bluecat Screenplay Competition and BBC/Hidden Treasures, he was a finalist with his comedy short screenplay 'Absolute Beginner'.
+In the Bluecat Screenplay Competition and BBC/Hidden Treasures, he was a finalist with his comedy short screenplay 'Pants Comrade!'.

 Shekhar completed his first feature film, 'Running With Crutches', an AUS/UK co-production, during the COVID-19 lockdown.
 He co-wrote and co-directed with the brilliant Australian filmmaker Molly Reynolds.

-Shekhar has recently, written and remotely directed, two black & white Polish short films 'Strings (Struny)' and 'Dictator (Dyktator)' which were shot on location in Lodz, Poland.
-Shekhar was in the hospital in London, between spinal reconstruction surgeries and later recovery, when both films were shot.
+During an extended stay of several months in hospital, from 2022 into 2023, undergoing spinal reconstruction surgeries and later recovery, Shekhar wrote and remotely directed two black & white Polish short films 'Strings (Struny)' and 'Dictator (Dyktator)' which were shot on location in Lodz, Poland.

 Influences:

-Frank Capra, Ben Hecht, Billy Wilder, Raj Kapoor, Satyajit Ray, Louis Malle, Stanley Kubrick, Akira Kurosawa, Sam Peckinpah, Michael Powell & Emeric Pressburger, Arthur Penn, Alfred Hitchcock, Jack Cardiff, Martin Scorsese, Clint Eastwood, Sidney Pollack, Rolf De Heer, William Goldman, Jane Campion, Claire Denis, Andrea Arnold, Ernest Lehman, Steven Spielberg, Mathieu Kassovitz, Steven Soderbergh, Coen Brothers, Susanne Bier, Sidney Lumet, Ridley Scott, Peter Weir, Mike Nichols, Pasolini, Truffaut, Sergio Leoni
+Frank Capra, Ben Hecht, Billy Wilder, Raj Kapoor, Satyajit Ray, Louis Malle, Stanley Kubrick, Akira Kurosawa, Sam Peckinpah, Michael Powell & Emeric Pressburger, Arthur Penn, Alfred Hitchcock, Jack Cardiff, Martin Scorsese, Clint Eastwood, Sidney Pollack, Sally Wainwright, Rolf De Heer, Carol Morley, William Goldman, Jane Campion, Claire Denis, Andrea Arnold, Ernest Lehman, Kathryn Bigelow, Steven Spielberg, Mathieu Kassovitz, Steven Soderbergh, Coen Brothers, Susanne Bier, Sidney Lumet, Ridley Scott, Peter Weir, Mike Nichols, Pasolini, Truffaut, Sergio Leoni, Christopher Nolan, West Anderson, Spike Jonze,